Bitcoin's alleged architect troubled by financial, tax issues

 Asked about a statement on that profile that Wright was “engaged as digital forensic expert and trainer with the Australian Federal Police”, the AFP said Wright was engaged to provide a technical report to support an investigation.

-“He was really outgoing, we used to call him Mr. Bitcoin,” said an employee of a neighbouring business while Wright’s offices were searched.
+“He was really outgoing, we used to call him Mr. Bitcoin,” said an employee of a neighboring business while Wright’s offices were searched.

 Reporting by Jane Wardell and Jeremy Wagstaff; Editing by Ian Geoghegan